 - A. Physical Examinations: All employees, upon initial employment, may be required to present evidence of physical ability to perform duties assigned and of being free from communicable diseases.
 Such evidence, if required, shall be obtained from a licensed physician of the employee's choice.
 The cost of such examination shall rest with the employee.
 The Board may require a subsequent physical or psychological examination by a physician, or clinical psychologist or psychiatrist, respectively, licensed in Florida, when in its judgment such an examination is relevant to teaching performance or employment status. - 1.
-The affected employee's immediate supervisor shall submit a request for the examination to the Associate Superintendent of Personnel.
+The affected employee's immediate supervisor shall submit a request for the examination to the applicable employee and/or department as determined by the Superintendent.
 If the affected employee requests, he/she shall be provided a copy of the note written by the supervisor which indicates the apparent difficulties the employee is encountering. - 2.
 The employee has the right to attach a rebuttal statement and to have a pre-examination meeting with the Superintendent's designee to discuss the perceived problems.
-However, the employee must submit this request in writing to the Associate Superintendent of Personnel within five (5) calendar days of written notification that an examination will be or has been scheduled. - 3.
+However, the employee must submit this request in writing to the applicable employee and/or department as determined by the Superintendent within five (5) calendar days of written notification that an examination will be or has been scheduled. - 3.
 The employee may be represented by a person of their choice.
 This meeting shall not in any way infringe on the Superintendent's right to require an employee to take an examination called for in this section. - 4.
 The appointment of the physicians and/or clinical psychologists or psychiatrist to the list shall be made by the local or county respective professional association and the Board shall pay costs incurred for the examination.
 Under unusual circumstances as determined by the Superintendent, an additional examination can be scheduled. - 5.
-If a determination is made that no examination is necessary, the parties agree to petition the Department of Library & Information Services for permission to destroy all documents related to the incident. - B. Substitute Notification: Any employee shall not be required to obtain a substitute for himself/herself or for other absent employees.
+If a determination is made that no examination is necessary, the parties agree to petition the Department of Library & Information Services for permission to destroy all documents related to the incident.

+B. Substitute Notification: Any employee shall not be required to obtain a substitute for himself/herself or for other absent employees.
 The employee shall have the option of recommending a sub.
 The recommendation shall be submitted with as much advance notification as possible.